jazzband/Watson/docs/user-guide/configuration.md

 ### Default tags

 Tags can be automatically added for some projects.
-This is convenient when the same tags are always attached to a project.
+This is convenient when the same tags are always attached to a particular project.

 These automatically attached tags are defined in the `[default_tags]` section of the configuration.
 Each option bellow that section is a project to which